jyaquinas/jyaquinas.github.io/_posts/2022-02-13-basic-linux-commands.md

 This command is used to create a new file.
 This can be anything from a simple txt file to an html file.
 `touch filename.txt`

+To create multiple files, you can use the following command:
+`touch filename{0..100}.txt`
+This will create the files 'filename0.txt', ... , 'filename100.txt'.

 ### echo
 This is used to move some data into some file, usually some text.
 * `echo 'text' > filename.txt`: Use a single greater-than sign to overwrite the file.
 So this will replace the old data with the new data.